wellspringcp/wellspring/01-principles/01-principles.md

 Rights are capabilities and nothing more.
 A "right" is an undertaking which an indepagent is capable of performing on its own, if left unimpeded.
 That is, a right is something which an indepagent can perform "by right" of its own nature/design.
 A right is **not** a claim on the capabilities, mind/consciouness or labour of **another** indepagent.

 Rights and private property law go hand in hand; rights are capabilities, and private property law ensures non-interference: to wit, that no indepagent's capabilities are used to injur or impede another indepagent's ability to exercise its rights.

-Individual rights precede law.
-Law preserves individual rights.
+Individual rights precede and give occasion for, government.
+Private property law exists to preserve and protect individual rights.
+Government exists to enforce private property law.

 ### Definition of Private Property